Series 4 — Episode 5

 Bagpipes skirl in the deep of night and a sinister presence stalks the halls of a Scottish castle.
 Descending to the basement where a man is stretched on a rack; hands reach out to turn the wheel, sending the man into an agony of torment.

-McNab (Jack Lambert) and Ian De'ath (Gordon Jackson) are arguing about having to open the castle to the public to raise revenue when Mrs Peel arrives.
-She smiles brightly at them and says she doesn't think they'll have any trouble attracting tourists and explains she's come in response to De'ath's letter.
-He has sent no letter and it transpires his cousin, Angus De'ath, has invited her.
+McNab (Jack Lambert) and Ian De’ath (Gordon Jackson), the Laird, are arguing about having to open the castle to the public to raise revenue when Emma Peel (Diana Rigg) arrives.
+She smiles brightly at them and says she doesn’t think they’ll have any trouble attracting tourists and explains she’s come in response to De’ath’s letter.
+The Laird says he sent no letter and it transpires his cousin, Angus De’ath, has invited her.
 A crossbow bolt shoot across the room and lodges itself in the wall between them, Angus (Robert Urquhart) has fired it from the stairs and runs down with a smile on his face.
-He is devious and pretends mentioning Mrs Peel to Ian "slipped his mind".
+He is devious and pretends mentioning Mrs Peel to Ian “slipped his mind”.
 Ian grumbles about historians and tourists warns them that he is Laird and will make any decision as to the future, then stalks off.
-Angus takes her to meet the tame historian who turns out to be "Jock McSteed".
-Emma questions his lack of Scottish accent and he tells her he was "carried south by marauding Sassenachs when he was a bairn".
-He's writing a book on the 13th Laird, Black Jamie and Angus tells them Black Jamie's portrait hangs in the dungeon where it belongs, but Ian does not allow people down there.
+Angus takes her to meet the tame historian who turns out to be “Jock McSteed” - John Steed (Patrick Macnee), of course.
+Emma questions his lack of Scottish accent and he tells her he was “carried south by marauding Sassenachs when he was a bairn”.
+He’s writing a book on the 13th Laird, Black Jamie and Angus tells them Black Jamie’s portrait hangs in the dungeon where it belongs, but Ian does not allow people down there.
 Steed plans to get a feel for the place by walking across the glen and asks if he needs permission to fish in the loch.
 Ian returns and asks what kind of fishing - an amateur diver drowned in the loch last week not three miles away and he has banned diving.
-Steed hands Emma a history of the clan De'ath and tells her the frogman was four inches taller when dead than he'd been alive - he'd been on the rack.
+Steed hands Emma a history of the clan De’ath and tells her the frogman was four inches taller when dead than he’d been alive - he’d been on the rack.

 Steed goes outside and McNab, on the parapets, tells Roberton (James Copeland) the ‘chief’ has ordered them to keep an eye on him.
 They’re astonished when Steed sails a paper boat on the loch.
 Mrs Peel meanwhile descends to the dungeon where she finds the rack and an iron maiden.
 She knocks out a gillie who attacks her then is surprised by another.
 Steed returns to the castle and asks Ian how deep the loch is.
 He replies, “Deep enough for its purpose” then breaks off when Mrs Peel staggers out the dungeon door holding her head.
 Ian is concerned, saying the dungeons are dangerous and goes to get the key to lock them while Steed tends to her.
 She tells Steed she was jumped and asks about the diver - Steed says he was an innocent civilian but someone obviously thought otherwise and tortured him to find out.
 Steed tells her, after a quick highland fling with Mrs Peel playing a toy set of pipes, it’s all to do with the disappearance of fishing stocks, driving the British fleet into deeper water and competition with foreign fleets - and Castle De’ath is involved.
 Steed notices a bowl of flowers in the hall sitting in water which is rippling.